opbokel/hellway/README.md

 * Evaluate the need for decimal score.

 ## Closing Thoughts
-A very special thanks to all the https://www.atariage.com/ community!
+A very special thanks to all the AtariAge community.
+You can get the most recent updates about Hellway in https://atariage.com/forums/topic/316402-hellway-an-atari-2600-homebrew-with-love/